Kingdom of England

-From the accession of James VI and I in 1603, the Stuart dynasty ruled England and Ireland in personal union with Scotland.
-Under the Stuarts, the kingdom plunged into civil war, which culminated in the execution of Charles I in 1649.
+The accession of James VI and I in 1603 resulted in the Union of the Crowns, with the Stuart dynasty ruling the kingdoms of England, Scotland and Ireland.
+Under the Stuarts, England plunged into civil war, which culminated in the execution of Charles I in 1649.
 The monarchy returned in 1660, but the Civil War had established the precedent that an English monarch cannot govern without the consent of Parliament.
 This concept became legally established as part of the Glorious Revolution of 1688.

-From this time the Kingdom of England, as well as its successor states the Kingdom of Great Britain and the United Kingdom, have functioned in effect as a constitutional monarchy.
-On 1 May 1707, under the terms of the Acts of Union 1707, the kingdoms of England and Scotland united to form the aforementioned Kingdom of Great Britain.
+From this time the kingdom of England, as well as its successor state the United Kingdom, functioned in effect as a constitutional monarchy.
+On 1 May 1707, under the terms of the Acts of Union 1707, the parliaments, and therefore Kingdoms, of both England and Scotland were mutually abolished.
+Their assets and estates united 'for ever, into the Kingdom by the name of Great Britain', forming the Kingdom of Great Britain and the Parliament of Great Britain.